Can You Drive After Ketamine Therapy?

 Frequently Asked Questions

-What else can't I do in the 6-hour window after a session?
+What else can't I do the rest of the session day?

-No driving, no operating heavy machinery (including power tools, lawnmowers, e-bikes), no signing legal or financial documents, no drinking alcohol, no caring for young children without another adult present, no swimming or activities where unexpected impairment could be dangerous.
-You can eat normally (light is better), drink non-alcoholic fluids, walk around your home, talk on the phone, watch TV, journal, or sleep; most patients spend the 6 hours resting.
+No driving, no operating heavy machinery (including power tools, lawnmowers, e-bikes), no signing legal or financial documents, no drinking alcohol, no baths, pools, or hot tubs, no caring for young children without another adult present, and no activities where unexpected impairment could be dangerous.
+You can eat (light is better), drink non-alcoholic fluids, walk around your home, talk on the phone, watch TV, journal, or sleep.

-Most patients schedule late afternoon or evening sessions so the 6-hour window overlaps with their normal sleep, meaning they wake up next morning fully cleared with no restriction impact on their day.
+Most patients schedule late afternoon or evening sessions so the recovery period overlaps their normal sleep, meaning they wake the next morning cleared to resume driving.
 Weekend afternoons also work well.
-Avoid scheduling sessions when you have evening commitments that need driving, alcohol, or full alertness in the next 6 hours.
+Avoid scheduling a session on a day when you need to drive, drink alcohol, or be fully alert later that evening.

-Can my support person leave during the 6-hour window?
+Can my support person leave after the session?

-Required: a sober adult must be with you during the active dosing period (the first 90 minutes, while ketamine effects are present).
-Strongly recommended: that same adult or another trusted person remains in the home for the full 6-hour window.
-If the support person needs to leave the home in those later hours, they should be reachable by phone and able to return quickly.
-Once the 6-hour window has passed, no further restrictions apply.
+A sober adult must be with you during the active dosing period (the first 90 minutes, while ketamine effects are present).
+That same adult or another trusted person should stay in the home for the rest of the session day, partly because water safety (no baths or pools) depends on someone being present.
+If they need to step out later, they should be reachable by phone and able to return quickly.

 About the Author